wellesley-bisc195/BISC195.jl/docs/src/Lesson1/4_Assignment01.md

     - Can you find the name of the error?
     - Are their parts of the message in plain english?
       Those parts are usually quite helpful.
-    - can you find line numbers/file names pointing to where the problem might be?
+    - Can you find line numbers/file names pointing to where the problem might be?

 OK, changing to `say_the_name` is maybe not worth it.